 Recently we revisited an old post on the Yale Co-op.
 Back in 2011 it was followed by this post mentioning The Owl Shop, the tobacconist serving the Yale community, so let’s light up this 2011 puff piece again.

 Frequent comment-leaver and one-time contributor Old School has dug up a 1962 Owl Shop catalog:

 Keeping with this pipes-and-college theme, the brand Kaywoodie used to sell an entry-level pipe aimed at students called the Campus.
 Here’s a store display whose selling point is that the pipe “accents the male look”:

-Next up, new photos of the 1959 pipe contest have been added to the LIFE archives:
+Next up, a shot from the 1959 pipe contest from the LIFE archives:

 Apparel Arts campus image from the ’30s or ’40s:

 Pipesmoking was once so popular that virtually any major men’s retailer offered them.
 I’ve had pipes by Brooks Brothers and Abercrombie & Fitch.
 They were good wood, but had annoying gimmicks like metal screw-in stems.
 Not pleasant to draw smoke over hot metal.
 Here’s a pipe by LL Bean:

 Our parting shot is a work of art by Denmark’s Peter Stokebbye.

 Consider taking up the pipe.
 There was a famous study in the ’60s which found that pipesmokers actually live longer than non-smokers.
 It sounds like a paradoxical riddle, but there’s a sound reason for it: the kind of man who smokes a pipe is low in other risk factors that contribute to early mortality. — CC